110. Douglas Elementary School

 Location: 261 Randolph Street, Douglas

-With four classrooms and a multipurpose room, this school was built to replace the Old School on Center Street.
+With four classrooms and a multipurpose room, this Douglas Elementary was built to replace the grand Douglas Union School at 130 Center Street.
 The cost was $90,000.
-At the time, the careful attention paid to proper lighting, temperature control and ventilation, lavatory facilities, interior colors and even chalkboards was considered advanced for a “country school.”
-For this it won an Association of School Administrators award for excellence in design.
-Additional classrooms were added in 1963 when the Douglas and Saugatuck school district was combined, and then again in 1994.
-The original “new school” is now incorporated inside of these additions.
-The stationary school bell on display at the front of the school has been moved to its original site: the bell tower of the Old School House “History Center” on Center Street, where it is ringing once again.
+At the time, the careful attention paid to proper lighting, temperature control, ventilation, lavatory facilities, interior colors and even chalkboards was considered advanced for a “country” school.
+The building won an Association of School Administrators award for excellence in design.
+Additional classrooms were added in 1963 when the Douglas and Saugatuck school districts were combined, and then again in 1994 and 2023.
+The original new school is now incorporated inside of these additions.